 Today Angkor, the region as it is called, has multiple architectural wonders such as Angkor Wat, Angkor Thom, Phnom Kulen, Beng Mealea and Koh Ker.
 I mention it as multiple architectural wonders due to the archaeological excavations at different times at these sites, though the assumption is these are parts of the contiguous Angkor region.
 A comprehensive archaelogical map of greater Angkor, covering nearly 3000 square kilometeres, prepared by the Greater Angkor Project (GAP) reveals a vast, settlement with an elaborate water management network covering 1000 square km, making Angkor the largest urban complex before the industrialization period.
 It is believed that Phnom Kulen or Mahendraparvatha, which predates Angkor Wat by 350 years, once excavated completely, will dwarf Angkor Thom.
-Angkor Wat is the largest Hindu temple in the world built in 12th century by King Suryavarman II, who was a contemporary to the Chola Emperor, Kulothunga Chola, grandson of the Great Rajendra Chola, who sent architects to help in the construction of the temple, and so was the reflection of the Dravidian Architecture.
-The temple later was converted into a Buddhist temple by the Khmer kings, who adopted Buddhism as their religion, but it still reflects “Meru mountain”, home of the devas in Hindu mythology.
+Angkor Wat is the largest Hindu temple in the world built in 12th century by King Suryavarman II, who was a contemporary to the Chola Emperor, Kulothunga Chola, grandson of the Great Rajendra Chola, I. The temple later was converted into a Buddhist temple by the Khmer kings, who adopted Buddhism as their religion, but it still reflects “Meru mountain”, home of the devas in Hindu mythology.
 The other magnificent construction is Angkor city or Angkor Thom.